Adobe Stock milk

 A patchwork of conflicting state ingredient laws could drive grocery costs up 12 percent for American households if regulations passed in Louisiana, Texas and West Virginia are replicated nationwide, according to a study released Feb.
 20 by Americans for Ingredient Transparency.

 The economic analysis, conducted by Policy Navigation Group, examined legislation that bans ingredients or mandates new warning labels on already-regulated food products.
-The study concluded these laws will create an effective 12 percent cost increase on groceries in those three states, with significant spillover effects in neighboring states.
+The study concluded the laws will create an effective 12-percent cost increase on groceries in those three states, with spillover effects in neighboring states.

-“It is reasonable to assume that similar impacts would be replicated in states that adopt comparable food regulatory requirements to Louisiana, Texas or West Virginia,” the study reads.
-“If these laws are enacted, consumers across the country could face at least a 12 percent increase in annual grocery costs in the coming years.”
+“It is reasonable to assume that similar impacts would be replicated in states that adopt comparable food regulatory requirements to Louisiana, Texas or West Virginia,” the study found.
+“If these laws are enacted, consumers across the country could face at least a 12-percent increase in annual grocery costs in the coming years.”

-The study represents the first estimate of cost increases consumers will face because of state bills that have gained traction in 2025 and 2026 to regulate ingredients and mandate new disclosure protocols.
+The study represents the first estimate of cost increases consumers will face because of state bills regulating ingredients and mandating new disclosure protocols that have gained traction in 2025 and 2026.

 Americans for Ingredient Transparency supports federal legislation establishing a national uniform standard for ingredient safety and transparency that would prevent cost increases from a patchwork of 50 different state bills.